-Fifteen credits of liberal arts: Students must complete at least 15 semester hours consisting of social sciences, humanities, and fine arts course work, with at least 3 semester hours from each of those areas.
-For the purpose of these requirements, social science will include anthropology, economics, Latin American studies, political science, psychology, and sociology; humanities will include classics, English, history, modern languages (200 level and above), philosophy, religion, and Southern studies; and fine arts will include courses in the history, appreciation, and criticism of art, dance, music, and theatre arts.
+Fifteen credits of liberal arts: Students must complete at least 15 semester hours consisting of social/behavioral sciences, humanities, and fine arts course work.
+At least 6 credit hours must be in the social/behavioral sciences, and at least 9 credit hours must be in combined humanities and fine arts courses with at least 3 semester hours from each of these areas.
+For the purpose of these requirements, social/behavioral sciences will include anthropology, economics, Latin American studies, political science, psychology, and sociology; humanities will include classics, English, history, modern languages (200 level and above), philosophy, religion, and Southern studies; and fine arts will include courses in the history, appreciation, and criticism of art, dance, music, and theatre arts.
 (Courses emphasizing the enhancement of skills and performance are not acceptable.)
-Honors, African-American studies, and gender studies courses may be used to meet these requirements as appropriate, depending upon their topical content.
+Honors, African American studies, and gender studies courses may be used to meet these requirements as appropriate, depending upon their topical content.